Hyperbaric medicine: Treatments

 Initially, HBOT was developed as a treatment for diving disorders involving bubbles of gas in the tissues, such as decompression sickness and gas embolism, It is still considered the definitive treatment for these conditions.
 The chamber treats decompression sickness and gas embolism by increasing pressure, reducing the size of the gas bubbles and improving the transport of blood to downstream tissues.
 After elimination of bubbles, the pressure is gradually reduced back to atmospheric levels.
-Hyperbaric chambers are also used for animals, especially race horses where a recovery is worth a great deal to their owners.
-It is also used to treat dogs and cats in pre- and post-surgery treatment to strengthen their systems prior to surgery and then accelerate healing post surgery.
+Hyperbaric chambers are also used for animals.

+As of September 2023, a number of hyperbaric chambers in the US are turning divers with decompression sickness away, and only treating more profitable scheduled cases.
+The number of hyperbaric medical facilities in the US is estimated at about 1500, of which 67 are treating diving accidents, according to Divers Alert Network.
+Many facilities only provide hyperbaric treatment for wound care for economic reasons.
+Emergency hyperbaric services are more expensive to train and staff, and liability is increased.

 Protocol

 Emergency HBOT for decompression illness follows treatment schedules laid out in treatment tables.
 Most cases employ a recompression to 2.8 bar absolute, the equivalent of 18 m of water, for 4.5 to 5.5 hours with the casualty breathing pure oxygen, but taking air breaks every 20 minutes to reduce oxygen toxicity.
 For extremely serious cases resulting from very deep dives, the treatment may require a chamber capable of a maximum pressure of 8 bar, the equivalent of 70 m of water, and the ability to supply heliox as a breathing gas.

 U.S. Navy treatment charts are used in Canada and the United States to determine the duration, pressure, and breathing gas of the therapy.
 The most frequently used tables are Table 5 and Table 6.
 In the UK the Royal Navy 62 and 67 tables are used.

 The Undersea and Hyperbaric Medical Society (UHMS) publishes a report that compiles the latest research findings and contains information regarding the recommended duration and pressure of the longer-term conditions.